Terrenteller/Valheim-Plugins/NoUnarmedCombat/tsmeta/README.md

 1.0.1

 - Allow punching and kicking by default when the player has no weapon to equip
-- Fixed incompatibility with BowPlugin
+- Fix incompatibility with BowPlugin

 1.0.0